open-marketplace-applications/dshop/README.md

 ---

 # DShop

-> Dezentral Shop Application
+Dezentral Shop Application

-## Introduction
+## 🎯 Introduction

-This is an implementation of a decentralized eCommerce Shop written in Javascript.
+This is a monorepo to create a decentralized eCommerce Shop written, for now in Javascript.

-## Warning
+> **_Warning:_**

-This application is currently under development and is not yet ready to be used.
+## This application is currently under development and is not yet ready to be used.
 It is currently feature incomplete and cannot be considered alpha.

-## Usage
+## 👆 Usage

-### 🛠️ Build
+### 💫 Clone and Install

 When building for the first time, ensure to install dependencies first.